ELI LILLY (LLY)

 Election of Directors

-Dr. Kaelin has served since 2012 and Lilly's 3-year price return of +181.3% far exceeds the XLV sector ETF benchmark by +162.2 percentage points, which is well above the 65-percentage-point underperformance threshold required to trigger a no vote for strong-positive TSR companies; he holds one other public board seat (IQVIA) and brings Nobel Laureate oncology research expertise that is highly relevant to Lilly's pipeline.
+Dr. Kaelin has served since 2012 and LLY's 3-year total shareholder return of +184.8% outpaces the peer group median by +133.0 percentage points, far exceeding the 65-point threshold required to trigger a concern for strong-positive TSR companies; he holds one outside public board seat, attended all meetings, and his Nobel Laureate oncology expertise is directly valuable to Lilly's R&D oversight.

 Say on Pay